-The Australian Prudential Regulation Authority (APRA) granted license to Barclays Bank PLC and Crédit Agricole Corporate and Investment Bank to operate as foreign authorized deposit-taking institutions under the Banking Act 1959.
-APRA also updated the list of authorized deposit-taking institutions.
+The Australian Prudential Regulation Authority (APRA) updated the list of authorized deposit-taking institutions, granting license to Barclays Bank PLC and Crédit Agricole Corporate and Investment Bank to operate as foreign authorized deposit-taking institutions under the Banking Act 1959.
+APRA also updated the lists of the Direct to APRA validation and derivation rules for authorized deposit-taking institutions, insurers, and superannuation entities.
+At present, all reporting entities, including the regulated and registered financial entities, submit data to APRA via the D2A.
 Additionally, APRA issued a letter to the authorized deposit-taking institutions announcing a reduction in the aggregate Committed Liquidity Facility from AUD 140 billion on September 10, 2021 to AUD 102 billion on January 01, 2022.

 This announcement on Committed Liquidity Facility follows the September 2021 communication, according to which APRA expects institutions subject to the Liquidity Coverage Ratio (LCR) requirements to reduce their reliance on the Committed Liquidity Facility to zero by the end of 2022, subject to financial market conditions.
 In the September announcement, APRA also advised that the Committed Liquidity Facility allocation of an authorized deposit-taking institution would decrease to zero through equal reductions on January 01, 2022; April 30, 2022; August 31, 2022; and December 31, 2022 and that an institution may choose to reduce this Facility early if it considers itself of have sufficient surplus funding and liquidity.
 APRA expects to provide a further update on the size of the aggregate Committed Liquidity Facility in May 2022, following the second scheduled reduction.